kamil00110/Marklin-CS3-Custom-Webinterface/README.md

-# MÄrklin CS3 Custom Webinterface Project
+# Märklin CS3 Custom Webinterface Project

 The project is a work in progress.
 Bugs probebly won't be fixed.
 Everyone that wants to add features is allowed to help in this project.